 More often than not, companies reimburse employee expenses through a system called Automated Clearing House (ACH).
 ACH transfers traditionally take four or five business days to go through, although same-day ACH transfers are becoming increasingly common too.

 This article helps you walk through the intricacies of ACH to shed some light on how long ACH transfers take.

 What is an Automated Clearing House (ACH) payment?

 If you aren’t quite sure what ACH payments are (also known as ACH transfers), you can think of the direct deposit for your payroll or using a service like PayPal to send money to someone from your bank account.
 It’s how you transfer money from one bank account to another without writing a check.
 The ACH system was created in the 1970s to alleviate the number of paper checks a bank needed to process each day.

-An example of ACH
+An example of how ACH payments work

 - The instructions go to the Federal Reserve (the clearing house) who passes it along to Silicon Valley Bank.

 - The funds then show up in a holding account at Wells Fargo.